d3slect/Cloud-Application-Development/slides/slides.md

 	- Either all or none operations are applied
 - Defined on *a single entity group*
 	- Recall that each root entity belongs to a separate entity group
+	- Ancestor queries are always run in a transaction
 - Consistency Inside Transactions: Serializable
 	- In a transaction, all reads reflect the current, consistent state of the Datastore at the time the transaction started.
 	- [Snapshot isolation](http://en.wikipedia.org/wiki/Snapshot_isolation)